 Program overview

 The Ontario Graduate Certificate program in Infection Prevention and Control (IPAC) is designed to equip students with the essential knowledge and skills to excel as professionals in the field.
 This program emphasizes a forward-thinking approach, grounded in system theory and experiential learning.
-Graduates will be prepared to engage in various aspects of infection prevention, including knowledge translation, program design, and implementation across health and non-health-related industries.
+Graduates will be prepared to engage in knowledge translation, design thinking, systems assessment, and program implementation across various health and non-health-related industries.

-The Infection Prevention and Control program is structured to provide a comprehensive educational experience over a period of 1 year, consisting of 2 academic terms.
-The program is delivered in a hybrid format, combining both in-person and online learning to accommodate diverse learning preferences.
-Key features of the program include:
+The Infection Prevention and Control program is structured to provide a comprehensive educational experience over a period of 1 year, divided into 2 academic terms.
+The program is delivered in a hybrid format, combining both online and in-person learning to enhance flexibility and accessibility for students.

 Featured Experiences

-The Infection Prevention and Control program offers several unique experiences that enhance the learning journey:
+The Infection Prevention and Control program offers several unique experiences that enhance learning and professional development:

 Career Options

-Graduates of the Infection Prevention and Control program can pursue a variety of career paths in Canada, including:
+Graduates of the Infection Prevention and Control program can pursue a variety of career opportunities in Canada, including:

 • Infection Control Practitioner: Responsible for developing and implementing infection prevention strategies in healthcare settings.